- Study Abroad

-Info Sessions are offered every Monday/Tuesday at 4pm in Hankamer H160 during the semester.
+Info Sessions are offered every Monday/Thursday at 4 pm.
 You will hear from the Study Abroad team and former Study Abroad students about how Study Abroad works, where to begin, final steps, and everything in between!

 2. Consider Which Type of Program Interests You